shiwangi27/Inpainting/README.md

 Demo Link: http://sage2rtt.evl.uic.edu:8181/

+### Compare Test results with inputs

-### Test results obtained where the left image is the input image and the right image is the Outpainted image in each pair.
+Test results obtained where the left image is the input image and the right image is the Outpainted image in each pair.

 <p align = 'center'>
 <a href = 'static/resultImages/testResults.png'><img src = 'static/resultImages/testResults.png' width = '575px'></a>
 </p>

-### Link to the Write-up
+### Write-up Link